novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-133.md

 Some funds in New York had solidified their investment targets.

-'Hyun-woo has also invested in Alpha Cast?
-And he established a cooperative relationship with One Computer from the beginning?'
+What's surprising is that he had established a cooperative relationship with One Computer from the beginning, when they both had nothing.

 With the ability to foresee the success of undervalued companies, there was no need for further hesitation.